niaid/dsb/README.md

 With the aggregated data above we can make a joint heatmap of protein expression and mRNA expression.
 Below we visualize protein levels on the dsb scale that we used to cluster the cells.
-We visualize relative mRNA expression as a z score like the default Seurat `DoHeatmap` to visualize relative expression of marker genes for each cluster.

 ``` r
 # make a combined plot